JerryHol/bhconfig/README.md

 * Runes:

-  - rals and hels lines are tier 5
+  - hels lines are tier 5
+  - added sol lines to behave like rals for ring crafting (uncomment to use)
   - spirit rune sets get small green dots with filtlvl 0 and 1 and tier 5
   - insight runes get small pink dots with filtlvl 0 and 1 and tier 5
   - orts for reparing get small gray dot if filtlvl 0 or 1 and tier 4